-- 1. it qualifies for protection and - 2. a formal, in-depth investigation is required.
+- 1. qualifies for protection, and; - 2. a formal, in-depth investigation is required.

-If an investigation is deemed necessary, it will be conducted by the WIO with assistance from the WPO.
+If an investigation is deemed necessary by the WPO, it will be conducted by the WIO, with assistance from the WPO.

-Unless the whistleblower has opted to remain anonymous, they will be told who has been appointed to investigate and given an indication of how long the investigation is expected to take, and be informed of progress and of the final outcome.
+Unless the whistleblower has opted to remain anonymous, they will be told who has been appointed to investigate and given an indication of how long the investigation is expected to take, and be informed of progress and receive a written account of the final outcome of the investigation.
+If the whistleblower chooses to remain anonymous, they will be issued with a confidential reference and password and must initiate contact through one of the methods listed on the Stopline website to receive feedback.

-Once appointed, Stopline investigates the substance of whistleblower reports.
-All reports are investigated thoroughly.
+Once the substance of a whistleblower report is confirmed, it is investigated thoroughly.
 The confidentiality of the whistleblower remains paramount.